Anmavel/PetFit/README.md

 ## Technology Stack

 The Petfit application uses a Java-based backend built with Spring Boot and Spring Security, and a TypeScript-based frontend built with React.
-The styling is done using custom CSS.
+The styling is done using Material UI and custom CSS.

 ## Installation and Setup